No-Knead Focaccia (VIDEO)

 • Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
 Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
 For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.

 • Cover with plastic wrap and place in a warm spot at room temperature for at least 1 hour.
 The dough will continue to stretch and rise into the corners in this final proof.
-Please note, if you followed the refrigeration sample schedule, you need to let the dough come to room temperature and this may take up to two hours max.
+Please note, if you followed the refrigeration sample schedule, you need to let the dough come to room temperature and this may take two hours but up to four hours until the dough no longer feels cold and springs back when you press on it.

 Note: This second rise is called proofing.
 It occurs after the dough is shaped and placed in the baking tray.
 This shorter rise allows the dough to develop a little more volume and improves the final structure.